 The Member States have a different approach to application of anonymisation and pseudonymisation techniques to publicly available court documents, particularly to the publicly available court decisions.
 The GDPR regulatory framework does not provide guidance in this regard; it is therefore a matter of national legislation, tradition and practice that define adequate standard for publication of court documents and their anonymisation.

-Nevertheless, manipulation with the court documents, correspondence, registries, recordings of proceedings and many other tasks of the court staff require access to data with full content and detail.
-Overall zeal in internal pseudonymisation would increase the burden on court administration, decrease the effectivity of court processes and affect the quality of performance by the court staff.
-It is therefore necessary to prioritize other measures for adequate protection of personal data processing, e.g. encryption.
+Pseudonymisation is explicitly offered in the wording of GDPR as one of the available measures for increased security of personal data processing.
+It can be seen as particularly advantageous with regard to processing that may be accessed by wider range of personnel or public, e.g. the publication of case law or public communication of court schedule, who can thereby benefit from the information provided without infringing upon the data subject rights.
+At the same time, encryption, the other security measure explicitly mentioned by GDPR, should be adequately utilized, particularly in internal court staff operations concerning sensitive personal or case-related data, e.g. during manipulation with the court documents, processing of the correspondence, storage of the registries, recordings of proceedings and other tasks, as it can be effectively linked with authorization and access control.

-3.1.3.
+3.2.3.
 Critical cases regarding the data processing of court staff